niftynei/droidtalks/pirates/pirates_v2.md

 ---

-# HOW DO I START AN ANDROID APP?
+# Where did these come from?
+## How Do I Start An Android App?

 ^ um.
 ^ # awkward pause #